Ten Top Taper Tips - 26th March 2017

 Take every opportunity to practise your race day routine (apart from actually running 26.2, of course).

-If you're planning on using energy gels or similar in your race then practise taking them on during training runs.
+If you're planning on using energy gels or similar in your race then practise taking them on during training runs along with any water or sports drinks you might be carrying.
 Your stomach won't thank you for any surprises come race day.

 Training not quite gone to plan?
 It rarely does.
 Maybe you've been injured or ill?
 It's fairly common.
 A big mistake is to try and “make up for lost time” by cramming extra training into the last few weeks.
 All this will do is make you more tired and likely to under-perform.

 A sensible approach is to adjust goals if necessary.
-There will be other opportunities and you'll finish your marathon knowing you did all you could on the day and eager to sign up for the next one.
+I always have three goals: one for if everything is perfect, one for if there are a few unexpected occurrences, and one for the worst case.
+That way you allow yourself to feel a sense of accomplishment regardless of what happens in the race.
+And remember, there will be other opportunities and you'll finish your marathon knowing you did all you could on the day and eager to sign up for the next one.